 Why is a sore throat worse in the morning?

 A sore throat can range from very painful to just annoying, and they come in all sorts of forms, including dry, scratchy and raw.
 But you may have noticed that the pain feels worse in the morning yet by mid-morning, it’s disappeared again.
 You might even wake up with a sore throat despite not having a cold or other similar illness.
-So what is the cause of this pain and is there anything you can do about it?
+So what is the cause of this pain and why is my sore throat worse in the morning?

 Why do I wake up with a sore throat?